skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

     $ sky spot launch -n bert-qa bert_qa.yaml

 SkyPilot will launch and start monitoring the spot job.
 When a preemption happens, SkyPilot will automatically search for resources across regions and clouds to re-launch the job.
+The environment variable :code:`$SKYPILOT_SPOT_RUN_ID` can be used to identify the same run as it is identical across multiple preemptions/re-launchs for the same spot job.

 Here are some commands for managed spot jobs.
 Check :code:`sky spot --help` for more details.